tlconsultinggroup/gh-copilot-challenges/index.md

 ## DevOps

-### Automating Azure sVM Provisioning
+### Automating Azure VM Provisioning

-Meet Jake, an operations engineer at **TechFusion Corp**.
+Meet Jake, an operations engineer at TechFusion Corp**.
 Jake is tasked with automating the process of provisioning virtual machines (VMs) on Microsoft Azure.
 The goal is to eliminate manual steps, ensure consistency, and reduce deployment times.
 Follow Jake's journey and learn how to create reusable and modular Terraform scripts to manage various components like resource groups, networks, and VMs.

 [Get started ➡️](devops-challenges-1.md)

 ### Containerizing an Application